 Professors at Northwestern are focused on their students first.
 Our faculty include experts in their respective fields who want to help you grow in your faith while you earn your degree.

 Dr. Solvie is a Professor of Early Childhood Education and the Coordinator of Early Childhood Education for Northwestern’s School of Education.
-She is also the Program Director for the Master of...Read Full Bio
+She is also the Director of Global Initiatives...Read Full Bio

 Dr. Lara Bronson serves as the assistant dean at University of Northwestern – St. Paul in the School of Education.
 She teaches undergraduate students in both the Elementary Education and Early...